How to Create On-Demand Delivery App: Features, Cost, and Monetization

 On-demand delivery app concept (Source: Dribbble)

-Step #5.
-Develop an MVP Version
+Step 5.
+Develop an MVP version

 Minimum Viable Product includes only significant features needed to satisfy the users’ basic needs.
 MVP allows getting the users’ feedback and updating the product depending on their needs and expectations.
+Building an MVP tends to take a short time.
+However, this solution allows entering the market.

 Top KPIs